Why Pearl Jam's Alive is not the uplifting anthem you think it is...

 Alive remains one of Pearl Jam's most enduring tunes.
-The song was first released as a single on 7 July 1991 from the bands debut album, Ten, which included singles in the likes of Even Flow, Black and Jeremy.
+The song was first released as a single on 7 July 1991 from the band's debut album, Ten, which included singles in the likes of Even Flow, Black and Jeremy.

 Following its release on 27 August that year, the record reached No.2 on the Billboard charts and went on to become one of the most important albums of the grunge era in part to its lead track.